Fraud Blocker

 Cooking and camping kitchen

-A camp stove and its fuel is the first thing you should take to your camping site.
-Or something to start a campfire to cook, if this is the case you can’t forget about the matches or lighter.
+A camp stove and its fuel are the first things you should take to your camping site.
+Or something to start a campfire to cook, if this is the case, you can’t forget about the matches or lighter.
 Remember to pack drinkable water, cookware, and utensils.
-Depending on your camping menu, then all the dishes are needed.
+Depending on your camping menu, all the dishes are needed.

 Keep in mind the leave-no-trace policy.
 Since you don’t know how the bin situation is at your camping site.
 You have to always think that most likely you will have to take all the trash with you until you find somewhere to put it.
 Also, think that the fewer things you’ll have to carry with you.
 So keep your menu as simple as possible.